rosspeili/rosspeili/README.md

 * **[ARPA CORP.](https://arpacorp.net):** Leading R&D for custom AI models and agentic workflows for clients in Europe.
 * **[arpa.chat](https://arpa.chat):** Launched the first major B2C AI agent interface in Greece.
-* **iDataRoom:** Developing a sophisticated AI suite for a Luxembourg-based compliance platform.
+* **[iDataRoom:](https://idataroom.com)** Developing a sophisticated AI suite for a Luxembourg-based compliance platform.
 This includes:
     * Document classification and verification models to detect tampering and AI-generated fakes.
     * Secure agentic systems for KYC/KYB workflows.
-* **Internal R&D:** Experimenting with models for DNA analysis, video generation, and other emerging domains.
+* **Internal R&D:** Experimenting with models for DNA analysis, Quantum Computing, XR, Media Gen, and other emerging domains.

 ---